sonuramashishnpm/npmai/README.md

 3. Added docstrings descriptions in every class Ollama,Memory,Rag.

-version 0.1.6 --->> Added try and except for api hitting and added huggingface api endpoints as fallback. version 0.1.5 --->> Just fixed some bugs and added link as a parameter in Rag class version 0.1.4 --->> Now you do not need to write code for RAG tools like pdf,image,video,audio,yt-video to text and no need to load whisper and other requirements locally no local process everything on cloud in free without any signup or singin or key hurdles.
+version 0.1.6 --->> Added try and except for api hitting and added huggingface api endpoints as fallback.

+version 0.1.5 --->> Just fixed some bugs and added link as a parameter in Rag class.

+version 0.1.4 --->> Now you do not need to write code for RAG tools like pdf,image,video,audio,yt-video to text and no need to load whisper and other requirements locally no local process everything on cloud in free without any signup or singin or key hurdles.

 ⚠️ Important Notes
 Please star our project on Github please.